2gis/Winium.StoreApps.CodedUi/README.md

 4. Run `Winium.StoreApps.Driver`
 5. Run tests (solution comes with [samples](TestExamples/test_sample.py))

-*Note:* to run on devices you will need to setup your system as described in https://github.com/2gis/Winium.StoreApps.CodedUi/issues/1#issuecomment-94719621 and use
+*Note:* to run on devices you will need to setup your system as described in https://github.com/2gis/Winium.StoreApps.CodedUi/issues/1#issuecomment-94719621 and use `deviceIpAddress` capability set to `localhost`.

 We already support some basic commands:
 - NewSession